-Ninety years later when the enlightenment movement came about and the “Rights of Man” became the battle cry for our revolution, that other revolution was still front of mind.
-And for our bristling revolutionaries, parliament had become synonymous with the interest of the people and the monarchy represented the interest of centralized government.
+Ninety years later when the enlightenment movement migrated to the colonies and the “Rights of Man” became the battle cry for our revolution, that other revolution was still front of mind.
+And for our bristling revolutionaries, parliament had become synonymous with the interest of the people (which people would take another hundred years to sort out) and the monarchy represented the interest of centralized authority.

 For context, it’s important to remember that tragically few people in 17th and 18th centuries were granted the ability to elect their representatives.
-Most of mankind was still governed absolutely.
+Nearly all of mankind was still governed in some form, absolutely.
 So for the most part, when our founding fathers lamented government, they lamented the crown, because it was absolute, ordained and not democratically elected.

 Our original “ask” as a colony was for representation in Parliament.
 Had we gotten it, history may have been different.
 The expansion of the distrust of all government, even representative government, was still a good century away.
 And it really only cranked up when that representative government started to tell people that they weren’t allowed to do things that they wanted to…like own other people.
 Which wasn’t really about government.
 It was about owning other people and the economic and cultural dependency on the practice in one region relative to another.
 It was fundamentally different though.